ambitus/pyracf/data_set/standard/your_access.md

 #### 📥 Parameters
 * `dataset`<br>
-  The **Dataset** profile for which RACF should check the current user's access level.
+  The **data set profile** for which RACF should check the current user's access level.

 #### 📤 Returns
 * `Union[str, bytes, None]`<br>